swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 ### Return type inference

 Part of the motivation of this feature is to avoid having to spell out elaborate return types.
 This proposal achieves that for types that can be abstracted behind protocols, but in doing so introduces complexity in the form of a new kind of "reverse generic" type.
-There are also kinds of verbose return types that can't be effectively hidden behind protocol interfaces, like deeply nested collections:
+Meanwhile, there are kinds of verbose return types that can't be effectively hidden behind protocol interfaces, like deeply nested collections:

 ```swift
 func jsonBlob() -> [String: [String: [[String: Any]]]] { ... }
 ```

-We could theoretically address the verbosity problem by allowing return types to be inferred in general, like C++14's or D's `auto` return types:
+We could theoretically address the verbosity problem in its full generality and without introducing new type system features  by allowing return types to be inferred, like C++14's or D's `auto` return types:

 ```swift
 func jsonBlob() -> auto { ... }
 ```

 Although this would superficially address the problem of verbose return types, that isn't really the primary problem this proposal is trying to solve, which is to allow for *more precise description of interfaces*.
 The case of a verbose composed generic adapter type is fundamentally different from a deeply nested collection; in the former case, the concrete type is not only verbose, but it's largely irrelevant, because clients should only care about the common protocols the type conforms to.
-For a nested collection, the verbose type *is* the interface, and it is necessary to fully describe how someone interacts with that collection.
+For a nested collection, the verbose type *is* the interface: the full type is necessary to fully describe how someone interacts with that collection.

 Return type inference also has several undesirable traits as a language feature: